autocontracts/lightstreams/white-paper.md

 # Governance

-Authors with the highest number of sales above a certain threshold per year and per subject category will be invited to become network validators.
+Artists with the highest number of sales above a certain threshold per year and per subject category will be invited to become network validators.

-Note: Authors may outsource the operational aspects of being a validator whilst retaining control and oversight.
+Note: Artists may outsource the operational aspects of being a validator whilst retaining control and oversight.
 Network validators have the responsibility to:

 1. To inspect network transactions to ensure they are valid, and then broadcast these valid transactions in blocks to the rest of the network.